chrisnoonan98675/site/xl-deploy/concept/installing-and-removing-xl-deploy-plugins.markdown

 - plugin
 ---

-To install a new plugin, stop the XL Deploy server and copy the plugin XLDP or JAR archive into the `plugins` directory, then restart the XL Deploy server.

-To uninstall a plugin, stop the XL Deploy server and remove the plugin XLDP or jar archive from the `plugins` directory, then restart the XL Deploy server.

-Plugins can have `.jar` and `.xldp` extensions.
-Any plugins added or removed when XL Deploy server is running will not take effect until the server is restarted.

-## Installing extensions and hotfixes

-XL Deploy runs on the JVM and has two classloaders.
-One for the server itself, and one for the plugins and extensions.
-The plugin classloader has support for our XLDP plugin format.
+XL Deploy runs on the JVM and has two classloaders: one for the server itself, and one for the plugins and extensions.
+A plugin can have a `.jar` extension or, as of XL Deploy 5.0.0, an `.xldp` extension.
 The XLDP format is a ZIP archive that bundles the plugin with all its dependencies.

+Any plugin that is added or removed when the XL Deploy server is running will not take effect until the server is restarted.
+To install a new plugin, stop the XL Deploy server and copy the plugin XLDP or JAR file to the `plugins` directory, then restart the XL Deploy server.

+To remove a plugin, stop the XL Deploy server and remove the plugin XLDP or JAR file from the `plugins` directory, then restart the XL Deploy server.

 The default XL Deploy server classloader will use the following classpath: